Setting the Standard: Recommended Practices for Data Preprocessing in Data-Driven Climate Prediction: Recommendations for Initial Steps in Data Preparation and Minimizing Data Leakage

 To prevent leakage, we recommend splitting data \emph{before} any preprocessing steps.
 The testing data should be set aside and not used until model development is finalized.
-For instance, feature selection and calculation of scaling factors or trends should be made with the training/validation data after the split and later applied to the testing data if necessary.
-For data with strong autocorrelation, quasi-periodicity, and/or trends, data splitting by obeying time series dependencies or phenomena properties (e.g., choosing El Ni\~{n}o ``years” based on season instead of calendar year) will prevent artificially inflated skill metrics.
+For instance, feature selection and calculation of scaling factors or trends should be made with the training/validation data after the split and later applied to the testing data.
+For data with strong autocorrelation, quasi-periodicity, and/or trends, data splitting by obeying time series dependencies or phenomena properties (e.g., choosing El Ni\~{n}o ``years” based on season instead of calendar year) allows the model to ``learn” about the evolution of the phenomena, thereby reducing the impact of autocorrelation between the training and testing datasets.
+If data splits do not consider the properties of the phenomenon, then learning relies more on autocorrelation, which by definition inflates skill metrics from the model.
 Since subseasonal and longer temporal dependencies can result in an insufficient $N_\mathrm{eff}$ to represent the processes of interest \citep[e.g.,][]{mayer2024}, other techniques should be considered.
 For example, using data from long simulations of climate models to develop the initial versions of the AI/ML models and overcome the limitations of short observational records is becoming more common \citep[e.g.,][]{ham2019,riveratello2023}.
 This practice assumes that climate models adequately represent the phenomena of interest and that fine-tuning procedures can correct existing biases.
 To address spatial autocorrelation, one can stratify geographically distinct regions and build buffer zones between them.
 If regions are climatologically distinct and such properties are important for model performance, ensuring that data splits contain samples from respective regions while limiting temporal autocorrelation may be appropriate.